 Spotify’s music recommendation is often generated by the users themselves, where tracks are often populated from the curated convolution algorithms.
 Also there are Spotify editors who can dig into the data and determine which song will be a hit without any tangible evidence.
 Simply, they are the Billy Beane of the pop-music.

 I wanted to do a sneak peak of how Spotify can classify and analyze music.
 So my web-scraping project, I'll be using Spotify's audio features metric as well as Billboard's Hot 100.

 - Quantify the pop-music and explore.

-- Discover a song that someone may like given the person’s favorite artist and mood with simple graphs and NLP.
+- Discover a song that someone may like given the person’s favorite artist and mood with simple NLP.

 - Examine if creating a playlist based on the “popular chord progression” can output a better playlist than a random shuffle.
 (Not completed)

 To start off, what defines a “popular music” here in United States?
 Thankfully, we got the Billboard.
 The Billboard Hot 100 is the music industry standard record chart in the United States for songs, published weekly by Billboard magazine.
 Chart rankings are based on sales (physical and digital), radio play, and online streaming data provided by Nielsen.

 Starting from August 16 of 1958, approximately total of 300,000 tracks and 28,000 unique tracks were web-scraped under 3 minutes.Every Billboard Hot 100 is posted on Saturdays.
 To enable my web-scraping scrapy code to capture every Saturdays whenever it was ran, above static method was separately initialized.